robaho/goanalyzer/readme.md

 It changes the 'go routine analysis' summary page to show detailed metrics, allows sorting, and one-click access to the analysis graphs.

+You can also open a detailed trace of all routines in the group by clicking on the count.

 The advanced metrics also includes basic min/avg/max times for each event within the category, rather than just reporting the total time.
 This is extremely important for latency and performance analysis.